This post is also available in: 简体中文 (Chinese (Simplified))

 In an ever-changing environment, delivering solutions, continuous innovation, and an unwavering commitment to our customers are the cornerstones of our philosophy.

-Over the course of the next eight pages, we examine some of the most impressive technologies we have created over time, many of which are the results of long-term customer partnerships.
+Below, we examine some of the most impressive technologies we have created over time, many of which are the results of long-term customer partnerships.
 And we invite you to discover some of our finest engineers, all pioneers at heart, who have made it their challenge to explore new frontiers for those who’ve placed their trust in them.

 … joined Primetals Technologies’ predecessor company VAI in 1997 and is now Technology Officer Upstream and VP of Iron- and Steelmaking.